|

 terms under which lender agrees make the loan.
 Also known

+as a "loan commitment."
 Common Area Assessments - Payments

 required of individual unit owners in a condominium or